 Business Lasting Power of Attorney

-and severally, which allows each attorney to act on their own.
+The LPA would specify that the attorneys must make decisions jointly or alternatively that they can act jointly and severally, which allows each attorney to act on their own.

 The 'jointly and severally' option provides greater flexibility.
 For example, the donor's business LPA may specify certain key decisions, such as whether to take on a member of staff and whether to sell the business, that have to be made jointly (requiring both attorneys to agree), whereas on other business matters, the attorneys can make decisions individually.